 Alt image tags: The alt image tag provides the “alternative text” for an image.
 Since search engines can’t read images and graphics, you should always provide text that describes the image and incorporate keywords when possible.
 The alternative text will show up if the image can’t be displayed or for users who use screen readers (i.e. visually impaired users).

 Anchor text: This is the clickable text in a hyperlink.
 Marketers typically use keywords that describe the linked page as their anchor text, which can help in ranking higher in the SERPS.
 Be wary of having the exact same anchor text linking back to your site on all back links.
 It doesn’t look organic and Google is growing suspicious.

-Internal links: These are links from one page on a site to another.
+Internal links: These are links from one page on a site to another page on the same site.
 The opposite is an “external link” which involves linking to a page on another website.
 Both types of links are important for SEO.